Azusa Pacific University System

 Estimated Total Cost

 The Master of Business Administration program features 12 courses at three units each to total 36 units.
 Each course meets for eight weeks.
 The graduate student typically takes one course at a time completing two classes each semester.

 Development of skills and tools necessary for success in the MBA program.
 Students engage in fundamental research, use critical thinking skills, and improve writing skills while integrating the essentials of business management.

 Application of accounting principles and theories.
 Students analyze and interpret financial statements; apply budgeting and control, variance, and costing concepts; and gain an understanding of the essentials of managing the accounting processes.

 Review and application of methodologies and frameworks for managing intellectual capital and knowledge to achieve organizational innovation and the efficient use of technologies.
-Learners explore emerging information technologies (IT) to formulate organizational processes, policies, and employee/customer support infrastructures essential for advancing organization-wide innovation.
+Students explore emerging information technologies (IT) to formulate organizational processes, policies, and employee/customer support infrastructures essential for advancing organization-wide innovation.

 Examination of advances in business enterprise marketing within a global context.
-Students explore marketing tools and their application to decision-making in a digital age and evaluate marketing strategy in consumer and business environments from national, global, and biblical perspectives.
+Students explore marketing tools and their application to decision making in a digital age, and evaluate marketing strategy in consumer and business environments from national, global, and biblical perspectives.